Skip to content Accessibility statement

 1.1.
 The University is committed to the highest standards in its research, underpinned by the quality of the research process, from conception through to dissemination and application.
 In this, it recognises its obligation to the wider research community and to society as a whole to uphold the integrity of academic research.
 The University also has a responsibility to ensure that the funds it receives are spent in accordance with the legitimate expectations of the funding providers and the law and in the public interest.
 This Code of Practice lays out the foundations for the proper conduct of research, and provides direction on the standards expected by the University and the various responsibilities of its members in upholding these standards.

-1.3.
-The University formally endorses the UUK Concordat to Support Research Integrity (2019).
-In addition, this Code of Practice draws on a number of other sources of guidance within the sector, including the RCUK Policy and Guidelines on Governance of Good Research Conduct (2013, rev. July 2015 & April 2017), the Singapore Statement on Research Integrity (2010), the European Code of Conduct for Research Integrity (2011, rev. 2017), and the UK Research Integrity Office Code of Practice for Research: Promoting good practice and preventing misconduct (2009).
+1.4.
+The University formally endorses the UUK Concordat to Support Research Integrity (2025).
+In addition, this Code of Practice draws on a number of other sources of guidance within the sector, including the RCUK Policy and Guidelines on Governance of Good Research Conduct (2013, rev. July 2015 & April 2017), the Singapore Statement on Research Integrity (2010), the European Code of Conduct for Research Integrity (2011, rev. 2017), and the UK Research Integrity Office Code of Practice for Research: Promoting good practice and preventing misconduct (2009, rev. 2025).

-‘Honesty in all aspects of research, including in the presentation of research goals, intentions and findings; in reporting on research methods and procedures; in gathering data; in using and acknowledging the work of other researchers; and in conveying valid interpretations and making justifiable claims based on research findings.
+‘Honesty is crucial, from the presentation of research ideas and goals, through to authorship and financial contributions, and on to findings.
+Examples include honesty in: reporting research methods and procedures; gathering data and information; referencing work; representing and acknowledging the work of others; conveying interpretations; and making justifiable claims based on research

 Care and respect for all participants in research, and for the subjects, users and beneficiaries of research, including humans, animals, the environment and cultural objects.
 Those engaged with research must also show care and respect for the integrity of the research record